pedroCX486/ngx-dumblog/README.md

 ## Running locally

-First run `npm install` then run `npm start` and should open automatically on `http://localhost:4200/`.
+First run `npm install` then run `npm start` and it should open automatically on `http://localhost:4200/`.

 ## Build